Introduction to Wage Garnishment

 - You can prove that wage garnishment is causing financial hardship and/or economic hardship

-- You file an offer in compromise, which is an agreement with the IRS to settle a tax liability for less than what’s really owed.
+- You file an , which is an agreement with the IRS to settle a tax liability for less than what’s really owed.
 You should be aware that filing an offer in compromise will suspend the statute of limitations for the IRS to collect your tax liability.
 This means you need to be sure you qualify; otherwise, you’re just extending the time period in which the IRS has to collect the tax liability.

 - You file for bankruptcy